 Proper housing

-In this sense, you will have to prove that this house has enough quality conditions for both members (and other people who live in that same place) to live in dignity and with guaranteed minimums.
+You will have to prove that this house has enough quality conditions for both members (and other people who live in that same place) to live in dignity and with guaranteed minimums.

 Demonstrating the kinship bond

-Of course, another requirement is to prove that the relative we bring to Spain is really a relative of ours.
-We have already seen what these specific documents are according to the family member.
+We have already seen what these specific documents are depending on the family member.
 But to summarize, the two most common documents are the birth certificate (to bring children and parents); and the marriage certificate (for spouse).

 Private health insurance